Macrometacorp/docs/docs/quickstart.md

 IN addresses
 ```

 You have a full functional API for your application.
-[We made a front-end for you to take your new back-end for a spin](https://github.com/Macrometacorp/tutorial-addressbook-restql).
+[We made a front-end for you to take your new backend for a spin](https://github.com/Macrometacorp/tutorial-addressbook-restql).

 ## Next Steps